someparty/someparty/source/articles/2020-09-20-big-gay-hands.html.markdown

 This October brings the debut release from the whip-fast Halifax hardcore group [Misanthropic Minds](https://misanthropicmutantmusic.bandcamp.com/).
 Titled *Welcome To The Homeland, Greetings From The Wasteland*, the five-song EP arrives October 20 via [Sewercide Records](http://sewerciderecords.blogspot.com/).

 Misanthropic Minds features Cody Googoo of the [Booji Boys](https://boojiboysfuneral.bandcamp.com/) and his [Alienation](https://alienation902.bandcamp.com/) bandmate Dave Brown.
 If you recall Alienation's absolutely killer *Bitter Reality* EP from 2018, this is very much in a similar vein of buzzsaw guitars and raw-throated vocals.
-Not to be played near any painted, as that paint will most assuredly peel.
+Not to be played near anything painted, as that paint will most assuredly peel.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3408925348/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://misanthropicmutantmusic.bandcamp.com/album/welcome-to-the-homeland-greetings-from-the-wasteland-ep">Welcome To The Homeland, Greetings From The Wasteland EP by Misanthropic Minds</a></iframe>